Tecolotl-byte/Tecolotl-byte/README.md

 ## Hi there 👋

-- Risk @ JP working on python for quantitative finance basics, with a specific focus on the mechanics of futures markets.
+- Risk @ JP working with python for quantitative finance basics, with a specific focus on the mechanics of futures markets.